 1. Install hammer in the same manner as mounting a bucket.
 Install bucket pins.
 2. Connect hoses.
-Hammer inlet port is marked on the valve body with "IN" and outlet port with "OUT".
-An installation inspection must be carried out after the product has been mounted on the carrier.
-In the installation inspection certain specifications (such as operating pressure, oil flow) are checked so that they are within given limits.
-See "Hammer specifications" on page 60.
+Hammer inlet port is marked with "IN" and outlet port with "OUT".
+In the installation inspection certain specifications (such as operating pressure and oil flow) are checked so that they are within given limits.
+See "Hammer specifications" on page 70.
 3. Open hammer inlet and outlet lines.